gabrielecanepa/middleman-webpack/README.md

 svg_tag(file_name, attributes = {})
 ```

 The `file_name` has to be relative to your images folder.
-HTML `attributes` (id, class, title, etc.) can be specified directly in the helper.
+HTML `attributes` (id, class, title, etc.) can be specified directly with the helper.

 The biggest advantage of using inline SVGs is being able to have complete control over the different shapes using CSS and JavaScript (check the footer of the documentation website 😎).

-You can find an example of embedding an SVG document and applying a class attribute in your `source/index.html.erb`:
+You can find an example in your `source/index.html.erb`:

 ```erb
 <%= svg_tag "logo.svg", class: "middleman-logo" %>